firepear/homefarm/docs/fixes.md

 ## 2019-03-09 pip ansible update breakage

-This was the impetus for moving Homefarm to the Arch asible package.
-To get things in line, run the following commands from the control node, as usual.
+This was the impetus for moving Homefarm to the Arch ansible package.
+To get things in line, run the following commands on the control node, from `~/homefarm`, as usual.

 ```
 export sshcmd='pip uninstall ansible'; for node in nodes/node*yml; \